wikimedia/mediawiki-extensions-Wikibase/docs/topics/datatypes.md

 ## Overview

-Property data types in Wikibase are rather insubstantial  * they are modeled by DataType objects, but such objects do not define any functionality of themselves.
+Property data types in Wikibase are rather insubstantial: they are modeled by DataType objects, but such objects do not define any functionality of themselves.
 They merely act as a type safe ID for the data type.

 Property data types are used to declare which kinds of values can be associated with a Property in a Snak.
 For each data type, the following things are defined: